DakshSaini/movie-recommendation-engine/README.md

 # movie-recommendation-engine
-Sklearn's cosine similarity used to suggest movies based on user's interest
+Sklearn's (Sci-kit Learn)cosine similarity used to suggest movies based on user's interest